 Note: If you want to do the Easter activity that goes with the Resurrection Rolls, Jen from Yummyhealthyeasy.com, shares that with you along with the recipe.
 It would make for a fun dessert activity after dinner.

 New Easter Tradition for Families – Idea #2: Recipe

 My DIL’s family uses this idea for their Easter dinner.
-However, they only make one of the rolls with the marshmallow inside.
-The other rolls are meant to be eaten as dinner so they fill them with the most yummy chicken mixture (see below) that will surely be a crowd-pleaser for your Easter dinner.
+However, they only make one of the rolls with the marshmallow inside, and save the other rolls for dinner.
+Just fill them with a yummy chicken mixture (see below).
+It will surely be a crowd-pleaser for your Easter dinner!

 So, why make ONE with the marshmallow?
 Well, at dinner, whoever gets the “empty” roll, gets to tell the Easter story.
 (Then, of course, have an extra dinner version of the roll for the person telling the story. 😉) I have included the recipe for the Easter Dinner Chicken Rolls below:

 Preheat oven to 350°